Restoring Free-flowing Rivers in Europe

 As with each of the topics discussed so far, the complexity of your project will drive the construction approach and length of construction.

 How you approach construction will be somewhat determined by design issues such as your sediment management plan and avoiding sensitive species impacts, and site issues, such as if you are able to draw down the water levels in the impoundment in advance.
-In general, one big question to determine is how much of the work can be done with equipment in the water vs. “in-the-dry.”
+In general, one big question to answer is how much of the work can be done with equipment in the water vs. “in-the-dry.”

-Keeping a site dry often requires extensive water control measure and piping the flowing river around the construction site.
+Keeping a site dry often requires extensive water control measures and piping the flowing river around the construction site.
 Building and maintaining water diversion will extend the construction time and increase costs, but there are often reasons that this is right approach, for instance when building in the river.

 In the case of in-river work, it is allowable for the equipment be in the river up to a certain safe depth, usually with a requirement for biodegradable hydraulic fluid.
 This works better in cobble and bedrock streams where there is less risk of heavy equipment sinking into soft sediment.